 - Yellow Point Lodge

-Cedar Farmer’s Market – Located on the grounds next to the Crow & Gate Pub on Yellow Point Road.
-This market is a bustle of activity every Sunday morning from mid-May until the end of October.
-Locals and tourists alike flock to enjoy farm fresh produce and local homemade products from nearby producers in the area.
+Cedar Farmer’s Market – This market is a bustle of activity every Sunday morning from mid-May until the end of October.
+Locals and tourists alike flock to enjoy farm-fresh produce and local homemade products from nearby producers in the area.
 Open Sundays from 10am – 2pm.

-What is your favorite thing to do in Yellow Point?
+What is your favourite thing to do in Yellow Point and/or Cedar?
 Let me know in the comments below.